-Students admitted to this track will profile themselves in becoming skilful business leaders and advisors based on an entrepreneurial, interdisciplinary approach to innovation management.
-They will be able to work at the interface of technology, business, and intellectual property strategy in knowledge-intensive businesses and organisations.
-They will possess the tools that allow knowledge to be developed and transacted upon in increasingly more complex and open innovation settings critical to success in the knowledge economy.
+Students admitted to this track will profile themselves in becoming the next generation of skillful technology managers and business developers based on an entrepreneurial, interdisciplinary approach to innovation management.
+They will be able to work at the interface of technology, business, and intellectual property strategy in knowledge-intensive businesses and organizations, in particular, with strategic projects focused on technology convergence and transformation.
+They will possess the tools that allow data and knowledge to be developed and transacted upon in increasingly more complex and open innovation settings critical to success in the digital economy, including, platform-based business models that are increasingly developed by leading corporations and start-ups.

-The ICM track is provided in close interaction and cooperation with interdisciplinary faculty, industry leaders, expert consultants and practitioners serving the leading knowledge-based business.
+The ICM track is provided in close interaction and cooperation with interdisciplinary faculty, industry leaders, expert consultants and practitioners serving leading technology-based businesses from a global perspective.

-We offer a sophisticated and demanding business simulation environment in combination with real innovation and business development projects.
-The curriculum covers a wide range of topics and fields of expertise to give students a strong platform for multidisciplinary understanding of knowledge-based business.
+The track offers a sophisticated and demanding business simulation environment in combination with real innovation and business development projects.
+The curriculum covers a wide range of topics and fields of expertise to give students a strong platform for multidisciplinary understanding of technology-based business.
 The ICM track prepares students to manage complex innovation settings, including disruptive technologies and open innovation environments.
-The track encompasses areas such as knowledge-based business development, innovation management, entrepreneurship, design thinking, and intellectual asset management.
+The track encompasses areas such as technology-based business development, digital platforms, innovation management, entrepreneurship, design thinking, and intellectual asset management.

 Innovation projects in multiple contexts